borgg-dev/tensorprox/README.md

 ```

-# Restricted Validator Access: Whitelist-Agent Mechanism
+# Restricted Validator Access: Whitelist-Agent

 ## Access Control Architecture

 Tensorprox implements a **restrictive security model** to ensure validators can only execute predefined commands during the validation process.
-This is achieved through a custom `whitelist-agent` mechanism that provides **granular control** over remote command execution.
+This is achieved through a custom `whitelist-agent` that provides **granular control** over remote command execution.

 ### Key Security Features